shichao-an/notes/docs/lkd/ch6.md

 [p87-88]

-#### The Linux Kernel’s Implementation
+#### The Linux Kernel's Implementation

-The Linux kernel’s implementation is unique, in comparison to most linked list implementations including those described in the previous sections.
+The Linux kernel's implementation is unique, in comparison to most linked list implementations including those described in the previous sections.

 The common pattern for storing this structure in a linked list is to embed the list pointer in the structure.
 For example, to describe that member of the [*Canidae*](https://en.wikipedia.org/wiki/Canidae) family: